criteo/criteo-api-java-sdk/sdks/marketingsolutions_2024-07/docs/AnalyticsApi.md

 # AnalyticsApi

-All URIs are relative to *https://api.criteo.com*
+All URIs are relative to *https://api.criteo.com*.
+Please check the detailed instructions about this API at [https://developers.criteo.com/](https://developers.criteo.com/).

 | Method | HTTP request | Description |
 |------------- | ------------- | -------------|